rami0205/NGramSwin/README.md

 ### Citation
 ```
+(preferred)
+@inproceedings{choi2022n,
+  title = {N-Gram in Swin Transformers for Efficient Lightweight Image Super-Resolution},
+  author = {Choi, Haram and Lee, Jeongmin and Yang, Jihoon},
+  booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  year = {2023, To Appear}
+}

 @article{choi2022n,
   title={N-Gram in Swin Transformers for Efficient Lightweight Image Super-Resolution},
   author={Choi, Haram and Lee, Jeongmin and Yang, Jihoon},